What is a Savings bank account?

 The brand name is one such thing that people normally consider when choosing.
 Deciding just by brand name would be a mistake.
 There are other factors that need to be considered too.

-It might be worth considering the following factors while choosing a Bank to open a savings bank account.
-These are
+It might be worth considering the following factors when choosing a bank to open a savings bank account: These are

 - Rate of interest.